jhekasoft/raspberry-led-garland/README.md

 Configuring
 -----------
-Configure your GPIO LED ports and change effects button port at the `settings.json` file.
+Configure your GPIO LED ports and change effects button port in the `settings.json` file.
-You can also change effects list.
+You can also change effects list and log file path.

 Running
 -------